Kompany ended an 11-year association with Manchester City in May after captaining the club to an unprecedented domestic treble in English football.

 The 33-year-old Belgium centre-back opted for a return to his boyhood club as player-manager but an anticipated fairy tale has not got off to the anticipated start, with Anderlecht fourth bottom of the Belgian First Division with two points from four matches.

-Friday's trip to Genk is the start of a tough run of four matches that also includes fixtures with Standard Liege, Antwerp and Club Brugge.
+Saturday's (AEST) trip to Genk is the start of a tough run of four matches that also includes fixtures with Standard Liege, Antwerp and Club Brugge.

 First-team coach Simon Davies – formerly Manchester City's academy chief – will now lead Anderlecht from the sidelines, with Kompany functioning as captain.